 Paper case files, electronic case files, HR databases, spreadsheets and word documents and emails.
 Data is also stored in government electronic web based portals including but not limited to, Apprenticeship digital account and similar portals that we are required to store, report and process personal and sensitive personal information.

 Personal information held and processed on HR case files and personal files is stored in line with HR retention policy.
 Different personal documents held on HR databases and personal files have different retention periods.
-All records created post April 2017 are deleted in accordance with recommended retention periods; i.e. 7 years after the date of leaving or 35 years if the former employee worked with children.
+All records created post April 2017 are deleted in accordance with recommended retention periods; for example 7 years after the date of leaving or 35 years if the former employee worked with children.
 Casework records are held and retained in line with policy guidance; including Capability, Disciplinary and Grievance policies.
 Casework records are destroyed securely when it is no longer needed / required to be held.